Power of Counting by Nonuniform Families of Polynomial-Size Finite Automata: Non-Closure Properties of 1 under Functional Operations

-We wish to show the non-closure properties of $\onesharp$ under those six functional operations.
+Hereafter, we intend to verify the non-closure properties of $\onesharp$ under the above-mentioned six functional operations.

-\begin{theorem} The counting function class $\onesharp$ is not closed under the following functional operations: minimum, maximum, proper subtraction, integer division, proper decrement, and integer division by two. \end{theorem}
+\begin{theorem} The counting function class $\onesharp$ is not closed under the following six functional operations: minimum, maximum, proper subtraction, integer division, proper decrement, and integer division by two. \end{theorem}

 \begin{proof} The non-closure properties under proper subtraction and integer division follow immediately from those under proper decrement and integer division by two.
 Therefore, it suffices to target the following four operations: (1) proper decrement, (2) integer division by two, (3) maximum, and (4) minimum.
-Following the arguments in \cite{OH93}, we relate those non-closure properties to the separations of nonuniform state complexity classes shown in Section \ref{sec:relationship}.
+Following the arguments given in \cite{OH93}, we relate those non-closure properties to the separations of nonuniform state complexity classes shown in Section \ref{sec:relationship} so that the separation results of the section immediately lead to the desired non-closure properties of the theorem.